GK: Noor Sabri

 MF: Hawar Mulla Mohammed

 Hawar made history in 2008 becoming the first Iraqi player to both feature and score in the UEFA Champions League, netting a header for Cypriot side Anorthosis Famagusta against Panathinaikos.
-The Kurd retired from international football in 2012 with 112 caps (7th most in Iraq’s history) and 19 goals; he spent the last years of his career at Erbil and Al-Quwa Al-Jawiya before retiring in 2015.
+The Kurd retired from international football in 2013 with 113 caps (joint 5th most in Iraq’s history) and 19 goals; he spent the last years of his career at Erbil and Al-Quwa Al-Jawiya before retiring in 2015.